 Ingredients

-- tablespoons Butter melted
+- 2 tablespoons butter, melted

-- 3 tablespoons Avocado OIl or any cooking oil
+- 3 tablespoons avocado oil

-- 1 teaspoon Thyme fresh minced
+- 1 teaspoon thyme, fresh minced

-- Salt to taste
+- 1 teaspoon salt, to taste

-- Pepper to taste
+- 1/8 teaspoon black pepper, to taste

 Toppings

-- 3 tablespoons Green Onions or chives, sliced
+- 3 tablespoons green onions, sliced

-- 1 tablespoon Parsley fresh chopped
+- 1 tablespoon parsley, fresh chopped

 Instructions